Unframed version suitable for printing

 2. Mute silent passages such as the lead in and lead out of each track or side.
 Fade in and out the second immediately before and after the genuine sound.

 3. Manually interpolate all the big scratches, the ones that are easy to find both aurally because they disrupt the sound unacceptably, and/or visually because their peaks stand out and perhaps cause clipping.
-Here's an example from a piping recording (click images to play samples):
+Here's an example from a classical guitar recording (click images to play samples):

 Before